ka-chang/StateLegiscraper/README.md

 ### Dashboard

-StateLegiscraper also includes a series of public-facing dashboards using the scraped state legislature data.
-These dashboards provide interested users about high-level narrative trends within a specific state and/or policy area.
+StateLegiscraper is also designed to support public-facing dashboards using the scraped state legislature data.
+The intention is for these dashboards to provide interested users about high-level narrative trends within a specific state and/or policy area.
+The Dashbaord are currently under development using Streamlit, and will be published in this section when updated.

 ## Use Cases